Tuesday, November 06, 2018

 1 Timothy 2:1-2 I urge you, first of all, to pray for all people.
 Ask God to help them; intercede on their behalf, and give thanks for them.
 2 Pray this way for kings and all who are in authority so that we can live peaceful and quiet lives marked by godliness and dignity.

 Remember the favor that the Israelite's enjoyed when they first arrived in Egypt?
 It didn't take long for it to disappear after Joseph's death.
 God allowed an oppressive government to rule his people and bring them great harm even though there isn't any indication that God's people deserved any of it.
-God allowed a paranoid leader to oppress his people as a part of a bigger plan.

-The New Testament scriptures listed above are easy for Americans to read but application is not going to happen most of the time.
+The New Testament scriptures listed above are easy for Americans to read but application is not going to happen very easily, especially when another election is approaching, which seems to be always.

+We forget that Peter and Paul wrote those scriptures to respect and pray for the Roman government that was so harsh to them.
 We are pretty sure that it is the end of the world if our candidates do not win.

-We forget that Peter and Paul wrote the scriptures to respect and pray for the Roman government that was so harsh to them.
-What the government meant for evil was a part of God's plan for good to spread the gospel as his people scattered further away from Jerusalem.

 Daniel 2:20-21 “Praise the name of God forever and ever, for he has all wisdom and power.
 He controls the course of world events; he removes kings and sets up other kings.